 Example: There are many ways to do this including: using a CDN, toggling features, running load tests.

 Considerations: A higher performing website is always beneficial.
-But these tactics focus on better handling website traffic that has already arrived, not managing how traffic enters the website.
+But these tactics focus on better handling website traffic that has already arrived, not on web traffic control—managing how traffic enters the website.